foobacca/ood-rules/notes.md

 show detail of time period - startmoment and finishmoment

 So I have the time period, the type and the row (= person)

+- talk about data structure I'm aiming for

 ### versions/1/